jannikhuels/hpnmg/README.md

 ##### A note on CArL and HyPro versions
 Not all versions of CArl and HyPro work with each other or with HPnmG.
 Unfortunately, it is not always so clear which *do*.
 Symptoms of bad versions include:
 - HyPro refusing to compile because of C++17 features in CArl.
-CArl offers a C++14 branch: `master14`
+CArl offers a C++14 branch `master14`, HyPro offers `c++14-support`.
 - HPnmG or targets thereof refusing to compile because of changed include paths, classes or signatures in HyPro
 - Some targets of HPnmG refusing to *link* because of undefined symbols from `libgmp` in `libhypro.so`

-As of now (2018-11-04), you should be able to use [this revision](https://github.com/smtrat/carl/commit/ace90eb5daad) for CArl and [this one](https://github.com/hypro/hypro/commit/9a19fa931ade) for HyPro.
+As of now (2019-07-22), you should be able to use [this revision](https://github.com/smtrat/carl/commit/ace90eb5daad) for CArl and [this one](https://github.com/hypro/hypro/commit/9d26f57b5f62) for HyPro.

 #### Dependencies
 1. These are needed for both CArl and HyPro